epic-open-source/seismometer/docs/user_guide/index.rst

 Understanding Fairness Thresholds and Ratios
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The audit examines how fairness metrics vary across groups for each cohort attribute (e.g., race, gender, age).
-One group—typically the largest—is chosen as the **reference group**, and each other group's results are **compared to this baseline**.
+One group, typically the largest, is chosen as the **reference group**, and each other group's results are **compared to this baseline**.

 To assess disparity, the audit calculates a **ratio** for each metric: